Precision Machining

 How it Works

-The two most common methods of machining are milling and turning.
-Turning starts with a rotating bar of raw material.
-This initial stock is then deliberately removed by using specific cutting tools to create the desired part shape, which is programmatically generated through computer-defined cut paths.
+The two most common methods of CNC precision machining are milling and turning.
+Turning involves a rotating bar of raw material, or workpiece, and stationary cutting tools remove material to create the desired part shape, which is programmatically generated through computer-defined cut paths.
+Milling differs from turning in that the workpiece remains stationary while specialized rotary cutting tools remove material to turn the piece into a desired shape.

 Many other specialty machining processes exist to supplement traditional machining.
 These processes are typically used in specific applications, and our engineering experts creatively determine the best practices needed during the beginning stages of onboarding a new program.